 There’s nothing particularly complicated about the lessons you can learn from Jay’s content.
 However, it’s not exactly easy to shift your mindset and refocus your strategy.

-Start making incremental changes today so that moving forward you’re creating the kind of content that will make you brand known, liked, and trusted for the long term.
+Start making incremental changes today so that moving forward, you’re creating the kind of content that will make your brand known, liked, and trusted for the long term.